AdobeDocs/experience-manager-65.en/help/forms/using/integrating-correspondence-management-html-workspace.md

 ---
 title: Integrating third-party applications in AEM Forms workspace
 seo-title: Integrating third-party applications in AEM Forms workspace
-description: Integrate third-party applications such as Correspondence Management in AEM Forms workspace.
+description: How-to integrate third-party apps like Correspondence Management in AEM Forms workspace.
 seo-description: How-to integrate third-party apps like Correspondence Management in AEM Forms workspace.
-uuid: 7654cf86-b896-4db2-8f5d-6c1b2e6c229f
+uuid: 9649157c-fe28-43bf-a7d3-52ed55a0bf4f
-products: SG_EXPERIENCEMANAGER/6.5/FORMS
+products: SG_EXPERIENCEMANAGER/6.4/FORMS
 topic-tags: forms-workspace
-discoiquuid: f70f21e3-3bec-490d-889e-faf496fb738b
+discoiquuid: f2bde2e8-da95-48ac-a652-85ead87f2cd3
-docset: aem65

 ---

-# Integrating third-party applications in AEM Forms workspace{#integrating-third-party-applications-in-aem-forms-workspace}
+# Integrating third-party applications in AEM Forms workspace {#integrating-third-party-applications-in-aem-forms-workspace}

 AEM Forms workspace supports the management of task assignment and completion activities for forms and documents.
 These forms and documents can be XDP Forms, Flex® forms, or Guides (deprecated) that have been rendered in XDP, PDF, HTML, or Flex formats.